LNER Class A4 4498 Sir Nigel Gresley: Preservation

-Withdrawn from service by British Railways on 1 February 1966, it was targeted by the A4 Preservation Society, which was soon renamed the A4 Locomotive Society, to rescue the locomotive from the cutter's torch.
-This was achieved, and the "Streak" was moved to Crewe for refurbishment.
-Fellow A4 No 60026 Miles Beevor also subsequently visited the former LMS works after its own withdrawal and its driving wheels were transferred to No. 60007 due to the latter's original drivers being in very poor condition.
+Withdrawn from service by British Railways on 1 February 1966, 60007 was targeted by the A4 Preservation Society, which was soon renamed the A4 Locomotive Society, to rescue the locomotive from the cutter's torch.
+This was achieved, and 60007 was moved to Crewe for refurbishment.
+Fellow A4 No. 60026 Miles Beevor was brought to the former LMS works after its own withdrawal with its driving wheels and side rods cannibalised for use on No. 60007 due to the latter's original drivers and rods being in very poor condition.

 Returning to service following refurbishment in 1967 the engine was outshopped in its former LNER Garter Blue with its pre BR number 4498, the engine however didn't have the side skirts fitted.
 4498 Worked its first preservation railtour on 1 April 1967 running from Crewe to Carlisle working a tour titled "The Inaugural Run of Sir Nigel Gresley", the outward route being via Ais Gill on the Settle and Carlisle Line and the return route being via Shap on the West Coast Main Line.
 Other trips included visits to places A4 pacifics had never visited before and some farewell runs to southern region steam on British Railways which saw the engine visit Southampton, Bournemouth & Weymouth in June 1967.

 For a long period of its preservation, Sir Nigel Gresley was kept at Steamtown Carnforth, at the old locomotive depot.
 This was a prime location for her mainline operations, being the only mainline A4 after 1973 other than 60009 Union of South Africa.
 On the occasion of the 50th anniversary of Mallards record run on 3 July 1988, the National Railway Museum assembled three of the four UK-based A4 Pacific locomotives at the museum, the first time this had ever been done in preservation.
 Early in July 2008, SNG joined its three sibling locomotives in the UK for a display at the National Railway Museum in York.